wdk-docs/vscode-docs/docs/languages/powershell.md

 ---
 Order: 8
 Area: languages
-TOCTitle: PowerShell
+title: PowerShell
-ContentId: 8688bb6d-793e-4a37-aed2-5af4cfe89940
+id: 8688bb6d-793e-4a37-aed2-5af4cfe89940
 PageTitle: PowerShell editing with Visual Studio Code
 DateApproved: 07/11/2023
-MetaDescription: Learn about using PowerShell in Visual Studio Code
+description: Learn about using PowerShell in Visual Studio Code
 ---

 # PowerShell in Visual Studio Code

 [PowerShell][20] is a task-based command-line shell and scripting language built on [.NET][19] that